 The speed demon Alaskan Husky gets the majority of their genetics from Salukis and English Pointers, while the long-distance runners are predominantly Siberian Husky and Alaskan Malamute.

+Our next Alaskan dog breed has a mixed lineage.
 The massive Great Pyrenees meets the hardworking Alaskan Malamute in this big fluffy hybrid breed.
 The coat of the Malanees has less body than the Malamute parent, but well suited to cold mountain temperatures.
 They don’t do so well in hotter climates, and daily river trips are advised during summer.

 Malanees are exceptionally gentle with children, affectionate, and though a little stubborn at times, they enjoy spending time with their family.

 For the sweetest wolf dog around, look no further than the Alusky.
 This hybrid breed is a natural mixing of two of the best sled dogs: the Alaskan Malamute and Siberian Husky.